Visiting Finucane Island safely

 - Tell friends or family where you are going and when you expect to return.

 - Carry at least one form of communication equipment.
 Satellite phones and Personal Locator Beacons (PLB’s) are the most effective.
 Mobile phone coverage is unreliable.

 Finucane Island National Park is open 24 hours a day.
 The park may be closed at times due to severe weather or management operations, check park alerts for the latest information on national park access, closures and conditions.

 Domestic animals are not allowed in Finucane Island National Park.

 Two seasons occur in the Gulf Savannah—the wet and the dry.
 During the dry season, April to November, the sky is generally clear and humidity is low.
 The wet season, December to March, brings heavy rain and high humidity.
 January is the wettest month, with over 200mm of rain.

 July, the coolest month, has an average minimum temperature of 13°C and maximum of 28°C. Wet season temperatures range from 25–35°C.

 Weather information and forecasts are available from the Bureau of Meteorology.

 Fuel and supplies

-The nearest major centre for a full range of supplies and services is Burketown, approximately 25 km south–west of Finucane Island National Park.
+The nearest major centre for a full range of supplies and services is Burketown, approximately 25km south–west (by boat) of Finucane Island National Park.